iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 # Defining Pipelines

-DVC helps define your ML workflows so that anyone can reliably **reproduce** them later.
+DVC helps define programmatic workflows so that anyone can reliably **reproduce** them later.
 This way you can ensure that steps are followed when necessary (and only when necessary).

 Specifically, pipelines are written as a set of `stages` in [`dvc.yaml` metafiles](#dvcyaml-metafiles).
 This _codification_ has the added